 The procedure is performed in the operating room at the Lawrence Surgery Center under either a general anesthetic or local anesthesia with sedation.
 It typically takes around three hours, but may take longer if other procedures are added (blepharoplasty, etc.).
 After the procedure, you are placed in a head wrap type dressing that will remain in place until the following day when we exchange it for a lighter dressing.
 Patients usually stay at the surgery center for 1-2 hours after surgery then are discharged home.
 Pain afterward is mild to moderate and is controlled by oral pain medication.

 Pain is generally mild to moderate after the operation, requiring patients to take pain pills for 1-2 days.
+Some have required no medication at all, others required longer periods.
 Nearly all patients experience swelling or bruising after the surgery, which may take a few weeks to resolve.
 Skin sutures are removed after 7-10 days.
 Makeup may be worn shortly after surgery to cover any bruising.
 Most patients wait 7-14 days before returning to work and vigorous exercise.

 Around 1 in 3 facelifts performed nationwide in 2017 was classified as a “mini” or “limited” facelift.
 This is a relatively new procedure, and was not counted in the nationwide statistics until recently.